camunda/camunda-tf-eks-module/README.md

 Terraform module which creates AWS EKS (Kubernetes) resources with an opinionated configuration targeting Camunda 8.

+**⚠️ Warning:** This project is not intended for production use but rather for demonstration purposes only.
+There are no guarantees or warranties provided.

 ## Documentation

 The related [guide](https://docs.camunda.io/docs/next/self-managed/setup/deploy/amazon/amazon-eks/eks-terraform/) describing a more detailed usage.